-Shares represented at the Annual Meeting by properly executed Proxies in the accompanying form will be voted at the Annual Meeting and, where the shareholder giving the Proxy specifies a choice, the Proxy will be voted in accordance with the specification so made.
-A Proxy given for use at the Annual Meeting may be revoked by the shareholder giving the Proxy at any time prior to the exercise of the powers conferred thereby.
-A Proxy may be revoked either by (i) filing with the Secretary of the Company prior to the Annual Meeting, at the Company's principal executive offices, either a written revocation or a duly executed Proxy bearing a later date or (ii) attending the Annual Meeting and voting in person, regardless of whether a Proxy has previously been given.
-Presence at the Annual Meeting will not revoke the shareholder's Proxy unless such shareholder votes in person.
+Shares represented at the Annual Meeting by properly signed Proxies in the accompanying form will be voted at the Annual Meeting, and, will be voted as indicated.
+A Proxy given for use at the Annual Meeting may be revoked by the shareholder at any time prior to the vote.
+A Proxy may be revoked either by (i) filing a revocation or a later-dated Proxy with the Secretary of the Company prior to the Annual Meeting, at the Company's principal executive offices or (ii) attending the Annual Meeting and voting in person, regardless of whether a Proxy has previously been given.
+Presence at the Annual Meeting will not revoke the shareholder's Proxy unless the shareholder votes in person.